dcamper/HPCC-htpasswd4classroom/README.md

 At this point you will have a .rpm or .deb installation package that you can install onto your cluster.
 The package will have a name like `htpasswd4ClassroomSecurity_1.0.0_focal_amd64.deb` (this was built on an Ubuntu 20.04 system).

 ## Cluster Requirements

+As mentioned above, this plugin is compatible with HPCC Systems platform 7.12.0 and later.

 Make sure the htpasswd utility is installed on the HPCC Systems node that runs the esp process (the one you connect to for ECL Watch).
 This is usually not a stand-alone utility; you need to install the `apache2-utils` package instead, and htpassword is part of that.
 Use either apt (Debian) or yum (CentOS) to perform that installation.